volkale/volkale.github.io/_posts/2022-01-05-conversion-rate-A--B-testing.md

 Many internet companies use A/B testing to evaluate the performance of website changes they want to make.
 A typical metric in such scenarios is the conversion rate (CVR) of a user, i.e\. the probability that a user converts (e.g\. makes a purchase) on the website.
-A typical A/B test setup in such a situation would randomize users into to (equally sized) groups: the test group that would be exposed to the new experience and the control group that would be exposed to the status quo version of the website.
+A typical A/B test setup in such a situation would randomize users into two (equally sized) groups: the test group that would be exposed to the new experience and the control group that would be exposed to the status quo version of the website.